 Sexual Assault Response Team Training

 This multidisciplinary training prepares advocates, law enforcement, medical providers, and prosecutors to handle sexual assault cases in victim-centered ways as a team.
+This training is usually held twice annually in March and November.
+The next training will be April 5-7, 2017 in Anchorage and is coordinated by the CDVSA.
 For more information, please click here.

 Periodically, ANDVSA partners with other organizations to host trainings.
+We are currently part of a training team offering a multi-disciplinary course on “Recognizing and Responding to Strangulation”.
+We are providing this course monthly in different regions of the state.
 Previous trainings including “Understanding Domestic Violence” for Alaska court clerks and for pro bono attorneys, and co-trainings with OCS.
 Please see below and check our calendar for upcoming trainings.
 To request training, please fill out the form below.

 To request training and/or technical assistance, please submit the following information: